 Large Holds - Large Jugs, Pinches, All Slopers, Wedges, Mini Volumes, Super Sets: 40 - 45Nm

-The surface condition of the T-nut and bolt may change the torque value applied due to the change in friction, the accuracy of the tightening method can also greatly affect torque values.
+The surface condition and age of the T-nut and bolt may change the torque value applied due to the change in friction, the accuracy of the tightening method can also greatly affect torque values.
+The compressibility of the wall surface can prevent torque values from being achieved and risk damage to the hold and/or the T-nut.
 Please be aware that different wall surfaces require different torque settings to prevent spinning - smooth and gloss painted walls will need greater levels of torque applied to holds compared to grip painted abrasive surfaces.
-The quality of plywood and the age and type of T-nut will also impact on the risk of spinning.
 Where a counter screw(s) is utilised as a secondary fixing point, the lower torque setting can be applied.
 A full risk assessment based on the specific wall surface should be carried out to determine the likelihood and implications of holds spinning and necessary action taken.